MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/privacy-guide-users.md

 <li>

-**MyAnalytics does not give employees access to new personally-identifiable information on other coworkers**.
+**MyAnalytics does not give employees access to new personally identifiable information on other coworkers**.
 MyAnalytics converts data into insights by performing calculations on information that you generate just by going about your work day.
-The majority of the data that you see in MyAnalytics is simply an aggregation of information to which you already have access, but that you wouldn’t be able to quickly perform calculations on without some support.</li>
+Most of the data that you see in MyAnalytics is simply an aggregation of information to which you already have access, but that you wouldn’t be able to quickly perform calculations on without some support.</li>

 <li>